 - Possess the habit of mind to consider what numerical evidence might add to the analysis of a problem;

-- Be able to identify appropriate quantitative or numerical evidence to Be able to identify appropriate quantitative or numerical evidence to address the question;
+- Be able to identify appropriate quantitative or numerical evidence to address a given question;

 - Be able to locate or collect data;